-The slow-start time must be long enough to allow the regulator to charge the output capacitor up to the output voltage without drawing excessive current.
-Equation 40 can be used to find the minimum slow-start time, tss, necessary to charge the output capacitor, Cout, from 10% to 90% of the output voltage, Vout, with an average slow-start current of Issavg.
-In the example, to charge the effective output capacitance of 72.4 μF up to 3.3 V while only allowing the average output current to be 1 A would require a 0.19-ms slow-start time.
+The slow start time must be long enough to allow the regulator to charge the output capacitor up to the output voltage without drawing excessive current.
+Equation 40 can be used to find the minimum slow start time, tss, necessary to charge the output capacitor, Cout, from 10% to 90% of the output voltage, Vout, with an average slow start current of Issavg.
+In the example, to charge the effective output capacitance of 72.4 μ F up to 3.3 V while only allowing the average output current to be 1 A would require a 0.19 ms slow-start time.

-Once the slow-start time is known, the slow-start capacitor value can be calculated using Equation 6.
-For the example circuit, the slow-start time is not too critical since the output capacitor value is 2 x 47 μF which does not require much current to charge to 3.3 V. The example circuit has the slow start-time set to an arbitrary value of 3.5 ms which requires a 8.75 nF slow-start capacitor.
+Once the slow start time is known, the slow start capacitor value can be calculated using Equation 6.
+For the example circuit, the slow start time is not too critical because the output capacitor value is $2 \times 47 \mu$ F which does not require much current to charge to 3.3 V. The example circuit has the slow start time set to an arbitrary value of 3.5 ms which requires a 8.75 nF slow start capacitor.
 For this design, the next larger standard value of 10 nF is used.

-$$tss > \frac{Cout \times Vout \times 0.8}{Issavg}$$ (40)
+tss > $$\frac{\text{Cout} \times \text{Vout} \times 0.8}{\text{Issavg}}$$

-8.2.1.2.7 Bootstrap Capacitor Selection
+8.2.2.7 Bootstrap Capacitor Selection

 A 0.1-μF ceramic capacitor must be connected between the BOOT and PH pins for proper operation.
-TI recommends using a ceramic capacitor with X5R or better grade dielectric.
-The capacitor should have a 10-V or higher voltage rating.
+TI recommends to use a ceramic capacitor with X5R or better grade dielectric.
+The capacitor should have a 10 V or higher voltage rating.

-8.2.1.2.8 Undervoltage Lock Out Set Point
+8.2.2.8 UVLO Set Point

-The Undervoltage Lock Out (UVLO) can be adjusted using an external voltage divider on the EN pin of the TPS54240.
-The UVLO has two thresholds, one for power-up when the input voltage is rising, and one for power-down or brown outs when the input voltage is falling.
-For the example design, the supply should turn on and start switching once the input voltage increases above 6.25 V (enabled).
-After the regulator starts switching, it should continue to do so until the input voltage falls below 5.9 V (UVLO stop).
+The UVLO can be adjusted using an external voltage divider on the EN pin of the TPS54260-Q1.
+The UVLO has two thresholds, one for power up when the input voltage is rising and one for power down or brown outs when the input voltage is falling.
+For the example design, the supply should turn on and start switching once the input voltage increases above 6 V (enabled).
+After the regulator starts switching, it should continue to do so until the input voltage falls below 5.5 V (UVLO stop).

 The programmable UVLO and enable voltages are set using the resistor divider of R1 and R2 between Vin and ground to the EN pin.
 Equation 2 through Equation 3 can be used to calculate the resistance values necessary.
-For the example application, a 124 k Ω between Vin and EN (R1) and a 30.1 k Ω between EN and ground (R2) are required to produce the 6.25 and 5.9 volt start and stop voltages.
+For the example application, a 124 k Ω between Vin and EN (R1) and a 30.1 k Ω between EN and ground (R2) are required to produce the 6- and 5.5-V start and stop voltages.

-8.2.1.2.9 Output Voltage And Feedback Resistors Selection
+8.2.2.9 Output Voltage and Feedback Resistors Selection

 The voltage divider of R5 and R6 is used to set the output voltage.
-For the example design, 10.0 k Ω was selected for R6.
+For the example design, 10 k Ω was selected for R6.
 Using Equation 1, R5 is calculated as 31.25 k Ω .
 The nearest standard 1% resistor is 31.6 k Ω .
-Due to current leakage of the VSENSE pin, the current flowing through the feedback network should be greater than 1 μ A to maintain the output voltage accuracy.
+Due to current leakage of the VSENSE pin, the current flowing through the feedback network should be greater than 1 μ A in order to maintain the output voltage accuracy.
 This requirement makes the maximum value of R2 equal to 800 k Ω .
-Choosing higher resistor values will decrease quiescent current and improve efficiency at low-output currents but may introduce noise immunity problems.
+Choosing higher resistor values decrease quiescent current and improve efficiency at low output currents but may introduce noise immunity problems.

-8.2.1.2.10 Compensation
+8.2.2.10 Compensation